viktorwinschel/mes/README.md

 # Monetary Macro Accounting (MoMa)

-AA Julia package for simulating and analyzing money flows and operations in monetary economic systems using Memory Evolutive Systems (MES) principles.
+A Julia package for simulating and analyzing money flows and operations in monetary economic systems using Memory Evolutive Systems (MES) principles.

 ## Overview